Oil steadies after four-day loss; U.S. inventory draw eyed

 While the API reported a larger-than-expected crude draw, some brokers were troubled by a big build of 4.3 million barrels in stocks of distillate, including diesel, which they fear could hurt overall sentiment for oil.

-"A 4.3 million barrel distilates build will renew bearish pressure," said David Thompson, executive vice-president at Powerhouse, an energy-specialized commodities broker in Washington.
+"A 4.3 million barrel distillates build will renew bearish pressure," said David Thompson, executive vice-president at Powerhouse, an energy-specialized commodities broker in Washington.

 U.S. crude futures hit a 2015 high above $62 just three months ago.
 Technical analysts think the market could lose another $15.